 12. A consistent testing practice

-One motto digital marketing pros follow is to always be testing.
-Though the above tips are best practices for improving both landing page conversions and optimization, your audience may surprise you.
+Though the above tips can help you improve both landing page conversions and optimization, your audience may surprise you.
 That’s why you should continuously be testing your landing page elements like:

 - CTA locations